HugoLCamacho/HugoLCamacho/README.md

 ## I'm Hugo

-- :student: I'm a student at RVCC
+- :student: I'm a college student
 - :computer: I'm a computer science major
 - :spider_web: One of the classes im taking this semester that uses this github is web dev
 - :desktop_computer: The other class is Object Oriented Programming